RAFALAMAO/rafalamao.github.io/_posts/2022-03-30-my-guitar-gear.md

 # \m/ ..:: My Guitar Gear Rig ::.. \m/

+<p style="color:#FF0000";>Red paragraph text</p>

-How you can see, I use to play surf music, so, if you are interested in my pedals, guitar, guitar strings, etc. You can review my guitar gear rig or equipment in this post, let's go.
+As you can see, I use to play surf music, so, if you are interested in my pedals, guitar, guitar strings, etc. You can review my guitar gear rig or equipment in this post, let's go.

 ## My Principal Guitar Specs